Year 3 - Mrs Napier

 Welcome to Year 3

 As I am the Deputy Head in school, I am required to manage other aspects concerning the running of the school and work alongside Miss Lucas.
-This means that each Wednesday, Mrs Ellis (a fully qualified teacher) teaches the children in Year Three.
+This means that each Wednesday, Mrs Goodwin will be teaching the children in Year Three.

 We have planned activities and share the same high level of expectations from the children.
-The children are familiar with Mrs Ellis and learning has continued smoothly.
-I have a meeting at the end of the day with Mrs Ellis and we discuss the learning of the children and any incidents throughout the day.
+The children are familiar with Mrs Goodwin and learning has continued smoothly.
+I have a meeting at the end of the day with Mrs Goodwin and we discuss the learning of the children and any incidents throughout the day.

 During the year we cover a variety of different subjects such as: